supercobra/goreddit/README.md

-# Geddit
+# Reddit

-This repository holds the Geddit code.
+This repository holds the Reddit aap Go code.

-Geddit displays the latest headlines of a subreddit.
+Reddit displays the latest 'golang' headlines of a subreddit.

 ## Licence